Coming Home Program: Providing Assistance After Incarceration

 Tips for Coming Home Mentors

 Sometimes being a great mentor means knowing what NOT to do.
-Here are some thing great Coming Home mentors AVOID:
+Here are some things great Coming Home mentors AVOID:

 Promising what they cannot deliver.
 Being true to your word is essential to cultivating a quality relationship.